-While drinking espresso is associated with some health risks such as raised cholesterol, increased risk of heart disease, and the negative side effects of caffeine, the drink’s benefits such as its high levels of antioxidants and ability to enhance memory, help weight loss, and increase life expectancy far outweigh the risks.
+Drinking espresso is associated with some health risks such as raised cholesterol, increased heart disease risk, and negative side effects of caffeine, the drink’s benefits including its high levels of antioxidants and ability to enhance memory, help weight loss, and increase life expectancy seem to outweigh the risks.

 Ok, let’s get started!